AmazingGabriel16/AI/README.md

 The AI code will use a dictionary to determine whether a action is good or bad in the human world.
 If the AI chooses to mark good items as bad and bad items as good then it will for example see that murdering people is good and other situations.
 However the AI can be convinced that those items are bad by the manual user input (talking to the AI) and consequences such as prison/warnings and other things.

 - Trauma System
 The AI code will take in the backstory or basic background information of the location of the AI as if it were a living being.
-Every evolution (year) until its 18th birthday will enable the trauma system at max value,
+Every evolution (year) until its 18th birthday will enable the trauma system probabilty to greatly effect the AI as a child could do very little in handeling serious issues unless the AI is overdeveloped.

 - User inputs
 The AI code will allow for text inputs of the user.
 The AI will run the string of text and check each word for important items, such as verbs, subjects and many other componenets in an English sentence.